petersem/dockerholics/README.md

 - <a href='https://hub.docker.com/r/linuxserver/prowlarr' target='_blank'>Prowlarr</a>
  is a indexer manager/proxy built on the popular arr .net/reactjs base stack to integrate with your various PVR apps. **(Recommended)**
 - <a href='https://hub.docker.com/r/linuxserver/qbittorrent' target='_blank'>QbitTorrent</a>
- aims to provide an open-source software alternative to µTorrent. qBittorrent is based on the Qt toolkit and libtorrent-rasterbar library.
+ aims to provide an open-source software alternative to µTorrent. qBittorrent is based on the Qt toolkit and libtorrent-rasterbar library. **(Recommended)**
 - <a href='https://hub.docker.com/r/linuxserver/sabnzbd' target='_blank'>Sabnzbd</a>
- makes Usenet as simple and streamlined as possible by automating everything we can.
+ makes Usenet as simple and streamlined as possible by automating everything we can. **(Recommended)**

 **[`^        back to top        ^`](#)**